etan18/Obsidian-Notes/Machine Structures/scheduling.md

 Round Robin ensures fairness because of the uniform $q$.
 For example, if there are $n$ tasks in the queue, each task gets exactly $\frac{1}{n}$ of the resource, and will not wait more than $(n-1) \cdot q$ time units to be scheduled.

 ### multi-level feedback queue
-Multi-level Feedback Queue (MLFQ) uses multiple queues which each follow different scheduling policies.
+Multi-level Feedback [[queue]] (MLFQ) uses multiple queues which each follow different scheduling policies.
 Tasks begin at the highest priority queue and move down to lower priority queues as they hog up more and more of a resource.
 - Ensures that long running tasks (e.g. CPU bound) can't hog resources by keeping short running tasks (e.g. I/O bound) at higher priority

 ![mlfq](img/mlfq.png)